How to Apply

 - completion of college-level introductory courses in statistics and computer programming

-Note: For the computer programming requirement, the course should be an undergraduate- or graduate-level course taken from a computer science department and have a strong programming component (for example, CSCI 1103: Introduction to Computer Programming in Java; this course is designed for students with no previous programming background who are interested in an introduction to programming).
+Note: For the computer programming requirement, the course should be an undergraduate- or graduate-level course and have a strong programming component (for example, CSCI 1103: Introduction to Computer Programming in Java; this course is designed for students with no previous programming background who are interested in an introduction to programming).
 You also have the option of taking GEOG 5541: Principles of Geocomputing (offered in the spring semester) to meet this requirement.
 You can take it as a non-degree student or during your first year in the MGIS program if admitted.
 Equivalent professional experience involving programming may meet this requirement as well.

 Applying for Admission

 We admit students twice a year, for both the fall and spring semesters.
 Failure to submit the required materials by the semester deadline will delay your application process.
 We recommend that students applying for spring admission have some previous GIS experience or an introductory GIS course, since many introductory courses are only offered in the fall term.

 In order to apply, you must complete the online application and pay the fee by the deadlines indicated above for the fall and spring admissions periods.